ainaherimam/fanorona-cpp/README.md

+## ▶️ Run the project on colab via this [Link](https://colab.research.google.com/drive/1JO8eqtxZQfcTK0KhBFiy-G2EYGEl9rKc?usp=sharing)

 # Fanorona on C++20 with MCTS

- A project that implements the Monte Carlo Tree Search (MCTS) algorithm for the traditional board game of [Fanorona] on C++20(https://en.wikipedia.org/wiki/Fanorona).
+ A project that implements the Monte Carlo Tree Search (MCTS) algorithm for the traditional board game of [Fanorona](https://en.wikipedia.org/wiki/Fanorona) on C++20.

  ![img1](./images/fanorona.png)